Croatia 2-Week Itinerary JetSettingFools.com

 2-week Croatia Itinerary Motovun JetSetting Fools

-Be back in Rovinj for dinner and sample the catch of the day or the famous Istrian Truffle pasta at one of the top-rated restaurants along the water.
+Be back in Rovinj for dinner and sample the catch of the day or the decadent Istrian Truffle pasta at one of the top-rated restaurants along the water.

 Top Tip: This fantastic day discovering Istria is not possible by public transportation.
-In order to Tour Istria, Croatia by car, book a rental for the day, join an Istria Tour similar to ours (find out more) or hire a private guide/driver for your custom Istria Day Trip.
+You’ll need to book a rental car for the day, join an Istria Tour or hire a private guide/driver

-Get all the specific details in our One-Day Tour of Istria.
+Get all the specifics in our One-Day Tour of Istria.

 DAY 5: Rovinj Relaxation